halait/pulsition/README.md

 `width`: a number that specifies the width of the body, it must be a positive.

 `vertices`: a 2D array that specifies the positions of the vertices of the body.
 The `length` of each subarray must be equal to `2`, each element a number that specifies a position in the x and y axis respectively.
 If the `form` property of the body definition is equal to `pw.PLANE_FORM` then the length of `vertices` must be equal to `2`, each subarray specifying the position of the two ends of the body.
 If the `form` property of the body definition is equal to `pw.POLYGON_FORM` then the length of `vertices` must be more than `3`, each subarray specifying the position of each vertex of the body in counter-clockwise direction.
 If the `form` property of the body definition is equal to `pw.AABB_FORM` then the length of `vertices` must be equal to `2`, each subarray specifying the position of the minimum and maximum vertex respectively.

+### Body reference
+The body reference is a uniquely identifying number used to refer to a specific body.
+It is returned by the `pw.create()` method.

 If you want to discuss or use this repository please contact me.